-The District may seek credit ratings from any or all of the major credit rating agencies - Standard & Poor's, Moody's Investors Service, and Fitch Investors Service, as appropriate.
-In addition, the District will evaluate the value of additional ratings on a case by case basis (e.g., Kroll Rating Services).
-District staff will provide periodic updates to the rating agencies, both formal and informal, on the District's general financial condition and coordinate meetings and presentations in conjunction with a new debt issuance when determined necessary.
+The District may seek credit ratings from any of the major credit rating agencies - Standard & Poor's, Moody's Investors Service, and Fitch Investors Service, as appropriate.
+The District will also evaluate the value of additional ratings on a case-by-case basis (e.g., Kroll Rating Services).
+District staff will provide periodic updates to the rating agencies, both formal and informal, on the District's general financial condition and coordinate meetings and presentations with a new debt issuance when necessary.